camptocamp/c2cgeoportal/doc/integrator/fulltext_search.rst

 You do not need to create the table yourself, as it was already created during application installation (see the section :ref:`integrator_install_application`).

+When user types a text in the search box, it will be matched against the full-text search table, and the results displayed to the user.
+When the user clicks on one of the results, the default action is to zoom to the geometry.
+Other actions can be set, see below for the available actions.

 Populate the full-text search table
 -----------------------------------